sebashack/rusty_proxy/README.md

 ![architectue](https://raw.githubusercontent.com/sebashack/rusty_proxy/main/rusty_proxy_arch.png)

+## Test service

+In `toy-server` directory there is a simple Express.js application that serves multiple types of assets such as `.jpg`, `.png`, `.gif`, `.ico`, `.css`, `.js`.
+It will also respond to some PUT and POST requests with JSON payload and URL-encoded params.

 ## Conclusions

 Overall, all of the goals for the initial implementation of Rusty-Proxy 1.0 where accomplished.
 The program has been